amsainju/AdrScripts/Field/ReadMe.md

 ```
-$./AdrParallelRunScript.sh 15 jobs.txt /PATH/TO/XML 3
+$./AdrParallelRunScript.sh 15 jobs.txt 13888 1
 ```
-where 15 is the number of processors, jobs.txt is the file with list of jobs, /PATH/TO/XML is path to the directory containing xml file to extract range (-r) value, 3 is short mode value
+where 15 is the number of processors, jobs.txt is the file with list of jobs, 13888 is the range gate value, 1 is short mode value

 # ADR Code Compilation
 Adr code can be downloaded from the following link: